Visit Sweden for more than 90 days

 If you travel home before receiving a decision

-You need to state your case number when you contact oss.
+You need to state your case number when you contact us.
 You can find your case number on the top right of the receipt of your application.

-If you leave Sweden after your visa, visa-free period or residence permit has expired, we recommend you to take your receipt of the application with you when you leave.
-The border police are responsible for border controls when entering or leaving Sweden.
+If you leave Sweden after your visa, visa-free period or residence permit has expired, we recommend that you take your receipt for the application with you when you leave.
+The border police are responsible for border controls back and forth to Sweden.
 You should therefore contact them if you have any questions regarding border controls.
+Neither the Swedish Migration Agency nor the border police can give an advance decision on whether you will be allowed to travel back to Sweden, since this decision is taken directly at the border control.

 Time to a decision